Marion County High School (Kentucky)

 Marion County High School is a public, secondary school located in Lebanon, Kentucky, United States.
 It is the only high school in the Marion County Schools district.
 MCHS houses grades 9–12 and has an enrollment of 653 students.

+The boundary of the school district (of which this is the sole comprehensive high school) is Marion County.

 AP courses

 MCHS offers the following Advanced Placement courses: